Goomer: Plot

 Goomer is the satirical story of a chubby Earthman living on a distant planet inhabited by an intelligent civilization.
 In the Comic books are disclosed various types of ways of life, creepy characters and unknown life forms, but sometimes they are terribly innocent compared to the starring inhabitant from Earth.
 Its central character is Goomer, an Earthman Spanish expatriate who represents a working class Spanish picaro, with low academic level and a lot of chutzpah.
 Goomer is a carrier (space trucker) rascal, liar, coarse, short, paunchy and bald who lands on a planet where he decides to stay.

-The space carrier Goomer decides in their new adoption planet to live without working at the expense of his Alien female partner.
-That's what she believes is his girlfriend, she is a three-eyed alien called Elma constantly pimped by Goomer.
-She is relatively attractive but Goomer always prefers to try to seduce the younger sister of his girlfriend, much more attractive and youthful.
+The space carrier Goomer decides on their new adoption planet without working at the expense of his Alien female partner.
+That's what she believes is his girlfriend she is a three-eyed alien called Elma, constantly pimped by Goomer.
+She is relatively attractive, but Goomer always prefers to try to seduce the younger sister of his girlfriend, much more attractive and youthful.
 The little sister is a college student.
 Goomer goes after other women and his dream is become polygamous.
-It also has a friend, an alien "Op", which when Goomer can not pimping his girlfriend Elma, he also tries to scrounge.
-Op later become polygamous but however, Op suffers the negative aspects of polygamy.
+It also has a friend, an alien "Op", who, when Goomer can not pimping his girlfriend Elma, he also tries to scrounge.
+Op later became polygamous, however, Op suffers the negative aspects of polygamy.

-Other comic book characters are the parents of Elma, a female Space cockroach with which Goomer have an affair betraying to Elma and a male "Alien lift" with which Elma has in turn an affair.
-Elma's father has a personality very similar to Goomer while Elma's mother has a personality nearby Elma.
+Other comic book characters are the parents of Elma, a female Space cockroach with whom Goomer has an affair, betraying Elma and a male "Alien lift" with which Elma has, in turn, an affair.
+Elma's father has a personality very similar to Goomer, while Elma's mother has a personality similar to Elma.

-The Comic series, which began sporadically and just unbasted, it develops according to its consolidation a plot of tricks and deceptions used by the central characters, especially the disastrous relationship of the starring couple.
+The Comic series, which began sporadically and is just unbound, develops according to its consolidation a plot of tricks and deceptions used by the central characters, especially the disastrous relationship of the starring couple.
 It also shows the routine, monotonous, and conventional life on the planet and its absurd reality as a parody of terrestrial culture in Spain and Western popular culture.
-The series has changed its theme adapting it also to the different editorial lines of the different newspapers with different political orientation where it was published.
+The series has changed its theme, adapting it also to the different editorial lines of the different newspapers with different political orientations where it was published.

 Media

-Goomer is the work of Ricardo Martinez, Chilean born in 1956, draftsman, and Spanish Nacho Moreno, born in 1957, screenwriter.
+Goomer is the work of Ricardo Martinez, a Chilean born in 1956, draftsman, and Spanish Nacho Moreno, born in 1957, screenwriter.
 They are childhood friends from Vitoria.
-Goomer is the result of several years both working together in different projects who in 1987 were able to maintain continuity when publishing for the Sunday supplement of the newspaper "El País".
+Goomer is the result of several years of working together in different projects, which in 1987 were able to maintain continuity when publishing for the Sunday supplement of the newspaper "El País".